kuzzleio/kuzzle/docs/API.WebSocket.md

     action: 'update',
     collection: '<data collection>',
     controller: 'write',
-    requestId: '<unique request ID>'  // The query that updated the document
+    requestId: '<unique request ID>'  // The query that updated the document <!--Suggestion "The query updating the document-->
     // there is no document source in this notification }
 }